Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Overlord Ultradeath practically trips over himself twice to run to the corner of the room.
 “Wh- how?!“

 “They’re a resourceful bunch.
-I guess they were lured here by your power,” the science minion notes with a perceptive squint.
+They must have been lured here by your power,” the science minion notes with a perceptive squint.

 Overlord Ultradeath cannot believe this is happening.
 Peering into the armor with his powerful enchanted gaze, he can only see an immensity of mana, a signature that would challenge even that of The High Overlord.